-When Cornell United Religious Work was founded in 1929 most people adhered to some form of religious tradition.
-Nearly a dozen different traditions—called affiliated chaplaincies—provided a full-time chaplain to serve the needs of students, faculty, and staff.
+When Cornell United Religious Work (CURW) was founded in 1929 most people adhered to some form of religious tradition.
+Originally, CURW was comprised of Christian and Jewish leaders who served the needs of students, faculty, and staff.

-In the intervening years the number of affiliated chaplaincies has grown to over 40 qualified religious & spiritual leaders who represent the major religious traditions.
+In the intervening years the CURW campus ministry team has grown to over 40 qualified religious & spiritual leaders who represent the major religious traditions.
 Each one provides programs and services open to all Cornell students, faculty, administrators, and staff.
-Take a look at the groups that are listed here on our website.
+Take a look at the groups that are listed on our website.
 One of them might share your insight and perspective.
 If yours is not represented, we would be happy to help you find that community in the larger Ithaca area or guide you in bringing that perspective here to Cornell.
 If you have questions, please reach out to Associate Dean of Students Joel Harter, PhD.